liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 I really like [sourcegraph][sourcegraph] navigation and searching features.
 [GitHub has recently launched](https://help.github.com/en/articles/navigating-code-on-github) their take on code navigation, so we should expect it's only the beginning of something big.

-I recently came across a tool called [codestream][codestream] that let's you have an inner chat on the code within your IDE.
+I recently came across a tool called [codestream][codestream] that lets you have an inner chat on the code within your IDE.
-Although, I didn't try that tool yet (vim support is upcoming), I believe it can be a great assistant for reading code since it let's you add bookmarks (called [codemarks][codemarks]).
+Although I didn't try that tool yet (vim support is upcoming), I believe it can be a great assistant for reading code since it lets you add bookmarks (called [codemarks][codemarks]).
 [codestream][codestream] also integrates it with other tools like Slack and many issue-tracking tools.